SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Commissioning_Get_Started.md

     source localProducts*/setup
     mrbslp

-The first time you build your code, you need to invoke `mrb i -j` (as done above), but every subsequent time you can just do `make install -j`, which is slightly faster.
+The first time you build your code, you need to invoke `mrb i -j4` (as done above), but every subsequent time you can just do `make install -j4`, which is slightly faster.